Brian Lamb: Awards and recognition

 Lamb has received numerous honors and awards for his work at C-SPAN.
-He was the recipient of the National Press Club's Fourth Estate Award in 2002.
+He was inducted into the 2000 Cable Hall of Fame at the Syndeo Institute at the Cable Center.
+Lamb was the recipient of the National Press Club's Fourth Estate Award in 2002.
 The following year, he was awarded the National Humanities Medal, the Harry S. Truman Good Neighbor Award, and The Media Institute's Freedom of Speech Award.

 In November 2007, Lamb received the Presidential Medal of Freedom—the highest civilian award in the United States—from then President George W. Bush for his work at C-SPAN; the White House announcement stated that Lamb had received the award for his "dedication to a transparent political system and to the free flow of ideas".
 In September 2011, Lamb received The Lone Sailor award from the U.S. Navy Memorial, recognizing individuals who begin their careers in the Navy, and to have gone on to have had "exceptional civilian careers".

 In addition, he has received a number of communications-related awards, including the Manship Prize for Exemplary Use of Media and Technology from Louisiana State University's Manship School of Mass Communication, and the Al Neuharth Award for Excellence in the Media.
 In 2011, he was awarded the Gaylord Prize for Excellence in Journalism sponsored by the Gaylord College of Journalism and Mass Communication at the University of Oklahoma, and was named as one of Library of American Broadcasting's 2011 "Giants of Broadcasting".

 Lamb has received multiple honorary doctorates, including one from his alma mater, Purdue University.
 Purdue also awarded him its Distinguished Alumni Award in 1987, with the university later renaming its communications department as the Brian Lamb School of Communication in 2011.
 In 2015, Lamb was awarded an honorary doctorate from Gettysburg College.
 In 1997, Lamb received The Lincoln Forum's Richard Nelson Current Award of Achievement.